pburkholder/eponymous-principles/presentation.md

 [^1]: James C. **Brooks**, @shootjamesshoot / instagram

-^ Water fall - Not dams and Skyscrapers
+^ Water fall - Dominant in 1970s - Not dams and Skyscrapers
 ^ Agile too
 ^ SW is team members to communicate